ShewaleSnehal/US-Movies-and-TV-shows-Data-Analysis/README.md

 This project successfully demonstrated how data analytics can be used to understand streaming platform trends and viewer preferences.

-By applying data cleaning, preprocessing, visualization, and exploratory analysis techniques, meaningful insights were generated from raw streaming platform data.
+By applying data cleaning, preprocessing, visualization and exploratory analysis techniques, meaningful insights were generated from raw streaming platform data.

 The project also helped strengthen practical skills in: